Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Mortality projection under RCP scenarios

 \subsection{Weekly mortality projections: 2031--2045}

 We conduct weekly mortality projections under scenarios RCP2.6 and RCP8.5 for the period 2031--2045.
-For illustrative purposes, in this paper, we only present mortality projections from the DLNM--LL model.\footnote{We obtained consistent findings from the mortality projections based on the DLNM--LC model, and these additional results are available upon request. } Compared to the DLNM--LC model, the DLNM--LL model is better suited for long-term multi-population mortality forecasting due to its incorporation of a common trend, which ensures coherence in mortality forecasts across similar regions without significant divergence.
+For illustrative purposes, in this paper, we only present mortality projections from the DLNM--LL model.\footnote{Consistent findings were obtained from the DLNM--LC model, and additional results are available upon request.} Compared to the DLNM--LC model, the DLNM--LL model is better suited for long-term multi-population mortality forecasting due to its incorporation of a common trend, which ensures coherence in mortality forecasts across similar regions without significant divergence.

 Weekly mortality projections for Athens, Lisbon, and Rome are shown in Figures \ref{sim.week.attica}, \ref{sim.week.lisbon}, and \ref{sim.week.rome}, respectively.
-We present the mean, 2.5th, and 97.5th percentiles of the simulated mortality rates.
 The lower and upper dashed lines represent the 2.5th and 97.5th percentiles of the probabilistic forecasts, and the solid line represents the mean of the simulations.
 This format is consistently applied in all subsequent simulation plots.

 Across the three regions, the mortality projections for older age groups 75--84 and 85+ exhibit stronger seasonality compared to younger age groups, since these cohorts are more vulnerable to both extreme cold and hot weather conditions.
 We can see that the seasonal pattern is W-shaped, with the winter mortality peak remaining higher than the summer mortality peak, which is consistent with historical mortality rates.
 A slight trend of mortality improvement may be observed in some of the plots, though it is difficult to confirm due to the presence of strong seasonality.